How to Handle Criticism: 3 Strategies to Make Criticism Work for You

 Pain from the pros

 And then there’s criticism from writing professionals.
 This has the most weight behind it and can therefor knock you flat, if you’re not prepared.
 Or boost you up, if you are.
-This is where you can really listen and learn, using the criticism to move you to a whole new level with your writing.
+This is where you can really listen and learn, using their constructive feedback to move you to a whole new level with your writing.

 Here’s how to handle criticism from professionals: When you find an editor or mentor that you trust, do what they say.
 There’s little point in getting expert advice if you’re not going to follow it.
 If you defend against their every suggestion and rationalize every one of your choices, they’ll soon tire of working with you.